nic-hartley/httpserv/README.md

 - If a file is changed between when the HTTP headers are sent and when the rest of the body is sent, the reported `Content-Length` will be incorrect, so the browser may truncate the content or display an error.
+- A malicious actor could send a partial request (e.g. never ending the header) and lock up the server.